kedacore/keda-docs/content/_index/users/index.md

 background = "light"

 title = "Customers"
-subtitle = "A variety of customers are using Kubernetes Event-driven Autoscaling (KEDA):"
+subtitle = "A variety of using Kubernetes Event-driven Autoscaling (KEDA) users are:"
 +++